-Selling a house is a complex process.
-Berryman Partners will look after the entire legal process for you.
+Selling a house is a complex process but the property conveyancing experts at Berryman Partners can look after the entire legal process for you.

-Berryman Partners will make sure the process is trouble free, giving you peace of mind.
-We look after the entire process for you.
+With over 45 years of experience in property conveyancing in Newcastle and Lake Macquarie, Berryman Partners will make sure the process of selling a house is trouble free, giving you peace of mind.

 We will prepare a carefully and professionally drafted contract for sale which will prevent delay and costly legal issues which could otherwise arise.

 - Preparing a contract for sale and relevant documents – including a title search, plan and registered dealings, zonage certificate and drainage diagram.